 Paca Hydraulics offers Danfoss's UniqID system.
 This enables us to input the exact specs of your hose assembly into a database.
 This means that when it comes time to repair or replace an assembly, the correct spec information is available.
 Plus, with the ability to schedule maintenance reminders in the system, you can avoid downtime by checking and maintaining hose assemblies in a timely manner.
 The advantage of this system enables you to:

 - Label, track and manage products

 Why would I want to track hose assemblies after they enter the field?

-How does Eaton Weatherhead compare to “off-shore” brands that have entered the market?
+How does Danfoss Weatherhead compare to “off-shore” brands that have entered the market?

-Well any hydraulic hose entering the north american market must meet SAE or EN standards, all Eaton fluid conveyance products exceeds those standards and uses industry leading manufacturing processes, construction materials and vigorous testing methods.
-These features along with Eaton’s manufacturing warranty provides users with unparalleled confidence in their hydraulic applications.
+Well, any hydraulic hose entering the north American market must meet SAE or EN standards, all Danfoss fluid conveyance products exceed those standards and use industry-leading manufacturing processes, construction materials, and vigorous testing methods.
+These features along with Danfoss's manufacturing warranty provide users with unparalleled confidence in their hydraulic applications.

 What geographic region does Paca service?

-Paca Industrial serves customers across the entire Canadian marketplace.
+Paca Hydraulicsserves customers across the entire Canadian marketplace.

 How long will it take to receive my order of pre-made assemblies?

 Paca can work with you to meet tight deadlines, rush requests and unforeseen circumstances.
 We have the largest inventory of Weatherhead product in Canada and we will continue to grow to serve current and future customers alike.